ahettlin/angular-cli-workshop/README.md

     * Your preferred text editor.
 Any basic editor will work, but we would highly recommend [Visual Studio Code](https://code.visualstudio.com/) to make things much easier.
 		* VS Code integrates both the terminal and Git client, and has shortcuts for debugging and testing for convenience.
 		* You can optionally install the `Angular Language Service` extension for VS Code to provide some helpful shortcuts and extra compilation error messages.
 (To install, select Extensions on the left-hand sidebar, which looks like four squares with one broken away, and then search for the extenstion at the top.
 Select it and click the Install button.)
 1. In your terminal, run `npm install -g @angular/cli` to install the Angular CLI.
 This will make the `ng` command globally available.
-It's what will to most of the magic for us later.
+It's what will do most of the magic for us later.
 1. Please run `ng version` in your terminal to verify everything is installed and configured appropriately.
 You should have `Angular CLI` version 14 or newer, `Node` version 16.16.0 or newer, and NPM (`Package Manager`) version 8.11.0 or newer:

       ```